Photo: Competitors in Somerset ASA 2017 Synchro Championships with their awards.

 Swimmers have to become members of the club with annual subscription and have to pay in advance for the sessions.

-Swimmers interested in joining the group should contact our Synchro Secretary Alyson Bashford at email@example.com or 01823 662243 or Sarah Todd on 01823 335123.
+Swimmers interested in joining the group should get in touch with our Synchro Secretary Alyson Bashford (contact details) or Sarah Todd on 01823 335123.
 So go on why not contact Alyson or Sarah to take part!

 If you live in the north of the County and prefer to attend Artistic Swimming sessions in Bristol or follow the sport's 'Pathway' you may wish to contact: